Spicy Yoghurt | Last updated: 27 September 2019 | HTML5 game tutorial

 context.lineWidth = 5;

 SVG, or scalable vector graphics, contain a detailed explanation of an graphic.
-But instead of describing pixels, like ordinary images, they describe lines.
+But instead of describing pixels, like ordinary images, they describe lines and curves.
 Just like the paths you are creating for the canvas.
 The big advantages of using vector graphics is that they can be scaled without limit.
-Unlike regular pixel images, they don't loose quality.
+Unlike regular pixel images, they don't lose quality.

 You can find SVG files online or create your own with vector drawing software like Illustrator or Inkscape.
-Inside those files you can find path information.
+Here's an example of creating a path with the Inkscape editor.
+Inside those SVG files you can find path information.
 It's actually pretty fun to check it out.
 It's just a long array of points with moves and curves.

 Here's an example of a small part of the inside of a simple SVG file.
 You can just open it with a text editor.